Coul33t/Coul33t.github.io-src/content/markov/markov.md

 Authors: Quentin Couland
 Summary: A quick explanation about Markov Chains, and how to use them to do fun stuff

-# How to use stupid sentences to make even more stupid ones?
 Henlo ma friands!

 Some times ago, I developped a [bot](https://twitter.com/globabot) that allows me to generate sentences from gathered tweets.
 The code of the bot is available [here](https://github.com/Coul33t/twitter_bot), and here's an example of an input, and an output :